Jinzhou, Dalian

 Jinzhou District (金州区 (金州區, Jīnzhōu Qū, golden prefecture)) is one of the seven districts of Dalian, Liaoning province, People's Republic of China.
-It is located about 20 km northeast of the city centre and facing the Bohai Sea to the west as well as the Korea Bay to the east and has a longer history than Dalian itself, and used to be a thriving walled city where the officials of this area were dispatched from the central government.
+It is located about 20 km northeast of the city centre and faces the Bohai Sea to the west as well as the Korea Bay to the east and has a longer history than Dalian itself, and used to be a thriving walled city where the officials of this area were dispatched from the central government.
 Recently, it is again a thriving town, having Dalian Development Area within its area as well as becoming a bedroom community to downtown Dalian.
-Its area is 1352.54 km2 and its permanent population as of 2020 is 1,102,773.
+Its area is 1352.54 km2 and its permanent population as of 2020 is 1,545,491.

 History

 Before Russia coerced a lease of the Lüshun Naval Port from the Qing dynasty and established Dalian as a commercial port in 1898, Jinzhou was the center of this region, a thriving walled town, to which the central government official was dispatched to rule this region.